top of page

 © 2025–present Intersectionality Women’s Programmes CIC.
 All rights reserved.

-All content on this website, including programme names, learning models, frameworks, written materials, session structures, and original resources, is the intellectual property of Intersectionality Women’s Programmes CIC unless otherwise stated.
+All content on this website, including programme names, learning models, frameworks, written materials, session structures, and original resources, is the intellectual property of Intersectionality Women’s Programmes CIC, unless otherwise stated.

-Unauthorised use, reproduction, distribution, or adaptation of any materials without prior written consent is prohibited and may constitute a breach of copyright and intellectual property law.
+Unauthorised use, reproduction, distribution, or adaptation of any materials without prior written consent is strictly prohibited and may constitute a breach of copyright and intellectual property law.

 Company number: 14942760 (United Kingdom)